Linco9876/BBKM_Invoice_Program/README.md

 - `AZURE_CLIENT_ID`
 - `AZURE_CLIENT_SECRET`

+If you want to hardcode credentials directly in the scripts (for example while troubleshooting), set the values in `HARD_CODED_AZURE_CREDENTIALS` near the top of `Scripts/save_attachments_from_outlook_folder.py`.
+Those values override the environment and any `.env` files when present.

 If you prefer to store these values in a local file rather than your shell environment, set `AZURE_ENV_FILE` to point to a `.env`-style file containing `KEY=VALUE` lines.
 When provided, the file's contents override any existing